The Mark R. Shibles Distinguished Visiting Professorship

 Shibles professors bring intellectual and professional stimulation to students and faculty, and provide a national perspective and expertise pertinent to improvement of the College’s professional programs, as well as to its response to state educational issues and needs.
 Appointees — all renowned for their scholarship and research — have contributed to the college’s efforts in areas such as aspirations, educational leadership, human intelligence and motivation, and the implication of school restructuring for teacher preparation and professional development.

-Mark R. Shibles Jr., former dean of the School of Education and current emeritus professor of education at the University of Connecticut, was the first recipient of the professorship established in memory of his father in 1985.
+Mark R. Shibles Jr., son of dean Shibles and himself the former dean of the School of Education at the University of Connecticut, was the first recipient of the professorship established in memory of his father in 1985.
 Others include:

 - Herbert J. Walberg, research professor of education at the University of Illinois at Chicago